529 State Tax Benefits

 federal gift taxes.

 We recommend consulting with a tax advisor about gift taxes and your specific situation before

 Using Your Tax Refund to Fund Your 529 Account

 Reinvesting your annual tax refund into your 529 account is a simple and effective way to grow

 account every year.
 While it can be tempting to spend a refund on a single indulgent purpose,

-into a 529 account will put it to work for you over the course of many years and pay dividends a
+into a 529 account will put it to work for you and pay dividends a

 purchase never will.